tenzir/tenzir/web/docs/get-started.md

 </details>

-The above example extracts connections that either have sent more than 1 MiB or lasted longer than 30 minutes.
+The above example extracts connections from the subnet 10.10.5.0/25 that either have sent more than 1 MiB or lasted longer than 30 minutes.

 Aside from filtering, you can also perform aggregations with [`summarize`](operators/transformations/summarize.md):